Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

+\subsubsection{Is there a climate change signal in the tail behaviour of heatwave extremes beyond a general shift in the temperature distribution? -- Using a variable threshold}

-Since large parts of the attribution statement are due to changes in the probability of exceeding the threshold $u$, we would like to exclude this effect.
+Since large parts of the attribution statement are due to changes in the probability of exceeding the threshold $u$, we would like to exclude this effect and define the extremes on the original scale \citep{Eastoe}.
 The attribution question that we ask in this case is as follows.
-Do extremes become more extreme?
-To model only distributional changes of extremes over a time-varying threshold $u_t$, we define $u_t$ such that the probability $\mathbb{P}(d_t>u_t) = \tau$ is constant.
-We achieve a constant threshold exceedance by defining $u_t$ as the conditional $\tau$-quantile using quantile regression \citep{Koenker1999,Koenker2005}.
-This idea is based on \citet[Sect.~7.4.2]{Beirlant}, who suggest quantile regression to obtain a threshold value that depends on covariates.
-Moreover, as \citet{Chavez-Demoulin_Davison_2012} have pointed out, the use of a time-dependent threshold is to be preferred in order to achieve a more precise estimation of regression effects.
-Therefore, two models must be estimated: one for the quantile and one for the extremes.
+Is there a change in the tail behaviour of heatwave extremes beyond a general shift in the temperature distribution?
+To model only distributional changes above a time-varying threshold $u_i$, we define $u_i$ such that the non-exceedance probability $\mathbb{P}(y_{i,d}\le u_i)=\tau$, which under assumption (\ref{eqn:no_seasonal}) is the same for all days $d$ of season $i$, is constant, and hence $\phi=1-\tau$.
+We obtain $u_i$ as the conditional $\tau$-quantile by quantile regression \citep{Koenker1999,Koenker2005}, following \citet[Sect.~7.4.2]{Beirlant}.
+As \citet{Chavez-Demoulin_Davison_2012} point out, a time-dependent threshold is preferable for a more precise estimation of regression effects.